 On 11 December 2012 the Administrative Council adopted decision CA/D 17/12 on the payment of a collective reward to staff of the Office in active service during 2011.
 It provided that permanent or contract employees who were in active service during 2011 should be paid a collective reward, which would amount to 4,000 euros for each full-time staff member.
-Article 3 provided inter alia that for part-time staff this amount of 4,000 euros, which was taken as basis for the calculation, would be reduced according to the percentage of time worked.
+Article 3 provided inter alia that reduced presence at work in 2011 due to absence other than part-time work would result in a correspondingly reduced individual reward.
 Any form of absence other than annual leave, home leave, leave taken on the basis of flexitime or compensation hours, would be deducted from the basic amount of 4,000 euros proportionally pro rata temporis.

-In December 2012, the complainant was informed of the amount that she would receive pursuant to decision CA/D 17/12.
-As she had worked part-time for a period during 2011, a corresponding deduction was made and she received, with her salary for December 2012, an amount that was less than 4,000 euros.
+In December 2012 the complainant was informed of the amount that he would receive pursuant to decision CA/D 17/12.
+As deductions were made in respect of his periods of sick leave, he received, with his salary for December 2012, an amount that was less than 4,000 euros.

-On 5 March 2013 she wrote to the Chairman of the Administrative Council requesting review of decision CA/D 17/12 and to be paid moral damages "of a magnitude equal to the amount deducted from the individually paid reward".
-Other staff members made similar requests around the same period of time.
+On 27 February 2013 he wrote to the Chairman of the Administrative Council requesting a review of decision CA/D 17/12 and to be paid moral damages "of a magnitude equal to the amount deducted from the individually paid reward".
+Other staff members made a similar request around the same period of time.